-The United Arab Emirates (UAE) is a federation of seven emirates: Abu Dhabi, Ajman, Dubai, Fujairah, Ras Al-Khaimah, Sharjah, and Umm Al-Quwain, which when combined, houses over 9.8 million people.
+The United Arab Emirates (UAE) is a federation of seven emirates: Abu Dhabi, Dubai, Sharjah, Ras al-Khaimah, Ajman, Umm al-Quwain and Fujairah, with over 9.8 million people living within its borders.

-As the second largest Arab economy, the UAE ranked 25th globally out of 140 countries in the annual 2019 Global Competitiveness Report which measures performance across 12 key economic pillars.
-The Emirates scored a perfect 100 in macroeconomic stability, joining Singapore to become the most competitive country globally.
-The UAE also scored second in information and communications technology adoption and fourth in product market; an indicator that assesses domestic market competition and openness for trade.
+The UAE also ranked 25th out of 141 countries in the 2019 Global Competitiveness Report of the World Economic Forum, which measures national performance across 12 key economic pillars, scoring a perfect 100 in macroeconomic stability.
+The UAE also placed second in information and communications technology (ICT) adoption and fourth in product market, an indicator that assesses domestic market competition and openness for trade.